bekou/multihead_joint_entity_relation_extraction/README.md

 ```python3 -u train_es.py```
 2. Train on the concatenated (train + dev) set and evaluate on the test set until (1) max epochs limit exceeded or #(2) the limit specified by early stopping after executing train_es.py
 ```python3 -u train_eval.py```

+## Notes

+Please cite our work when using this software.

+Giannis Bekoulis, Johannes Deleu, Thomas Demeester, Chris Develder.
+Joint entity recognition and relation extraction as a multi-head selection problem.
+In the Proceedings of the Conference on Empirical Methods in Natural Language Processing, 2018

+Giannis Bekoulis, Johannes Deleu, Thomas Demeester, Chris Develder.
+Adversarial training for multi-context joint entity and relation extraction, Volume 114, Pages 34-45, 2018